-Enjoying Theater, Film, and Television When You Are Blind or Have Low Vision
+Enjoying Theater and Film When You Are Blind or Have Low Vision

 Audio Described Theater Performances

 A number of theaters offer Audio Described Performances, during which patrons can obtain stereo headsets to hear verbal descriptions of stage activities.
 These are often available for operas, plays, concerts, and political events.
 Call ahead to see if this is service is available at your theater and performance.
 Due to the increasing popularity of audio description, reservations may be necessary.